FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/passport_am_about/passport_am_working_with.md

 ### Modifying the Access Control Management method

-If the Access Control Management method is currently <span style="font-style: italic;">None</span>, you can modify it via the Gateway configuration menu.
+If the Access Control Management method is currently *None*, you can modify it via the Gateway configuration menu.

 After setting the Access Control Management method to a secure user access (using Passport AM or Gateway), you can no longer change the option unless you have administrator rights in Gateway or the privilege to update the configuration resource in Passport AM.